 An article by Sarah McIntosh summarizing how Arizona

 saves tax dollars because of the tuition tax credit.

 Useful study by Vicki E. Murray refuting the allegation that tax credit awards only benefit wealthy families.
-The date she collected indicates that a high proportion of awards benefit low-income families.
+The data she collected indicates that a high proportion of awards

 Support for School Choice - Short Studies/Books